 4. Why did she continue to see/date/hang out with him?

 Overwhelmingly, sexual violence is committed by someone a survivor knows and trusts.
-In fact, 8 out of 10 rape survivors knew their perpetrator, with 33 percent of sexual assaults committed by a dating partner.
+In fact, 8 out of 10 rape survivors knew their perpetrator.
+33 percent of sexual assaults are committed by a dating partner.
 When the perpetrator is someone the survivor trusts, outsiders may rush to judgment if the survivor does not immediately end the relationship.
-However, often survivors maintain contact because they still care about the person and are afraid to “betray” them by reporting the assault.
+However, often survivors maintain contact because they still care about the person.
+They are afraid to “betray” them by reporting the assault.
 And some survivors will choose to maintain a relationship with the person who hurt them to maintain “normalcy” and avoid causing pain to others.
 Survivors need our support, no matter where they are in the process of getting help.

 5. If she doesn’t remember details, how can she be sure it happened?

 It is normal for victims of trauma to have a hard time recounting the details of their assault.
-Trauma has a profound impact on the brain’s ability to encode memory due to increased cortisol and norepinephrine levels in the body, which result in the survivor being able to remember certain aspects of the assault vividly, while other details fade with time.
+Trauma has a profound impact on the brain’s ability to encode memory.
+This is due to increased cortisol and norepinephrine levels in the body.
+The result?
+Survivor are able to remember certain aspects of the assault vividly.
+Other details fade with time.
 That doesn’t mean the assault didn’t happen or that we shouldn’t believe them.
-Sexual assault survivors face an incredibly high credibility hurdle and should not be judged by how perfectly they remember details of their attack or how well they present their accusations.
+Sexual assault survivors face an incredibly high credibility hurdle.
+They should not be judged by how perfectly they remember details of their attack or how well they present their accusations.
 It’s not surprising that so many sexual assaults go unreported.
 We must change that.